Quasi-automorphisms of the infinite rooted 2-edge-coloured binary tree: Introduction

 Moreover, $(\Alt(Z) \rtimes T) \cap QT$ is an extension of $T$ by $\Sym(\{0,1\}^*)$. \item A proper non-trivial normal subgroup of $QV$ is one of either $\Alt(\{0,1\}^*)$, $\Sym(\{0,1\}^*)$, or

 Moreover, $(\Alt(Z) \rtimes V) \cap QV$ is an extension of $V$ by $\Sym(\{0,1\}^*)$. \end{enumerate} \end{CustomThmD}

 In Section \ref{section:BNSR invariants} we calculate the Bieri--Neumann--Strebel--Renz invariants, or Sigma invariants, of $QF$ (they are uninteresting for the groups $QT$, $QV$, $\tilde{Q}T$, and $\tilde{Q}V$ since they all have finite abelianisation).
 They have previously been computed for $F$ by Bieri, Geoghegan, and Kochloukova \cite{BieriGeogheganKochloukova-SigmaInvariantsOfF}, and for $BF$ by Zaremsky \cite[\S 3]{Zaremsky-NormalSubgroupsOfBraidedThompsonsGroups}.
+We also show that $QF$ is an ascending HNN extension